-- Add in 1 teaspoon of Splenda leveled off.
+- Add in 1 teaspoon of sweetener of choice.

 - Lastly, mix in cinnamon and vanilla to taste – I used a teaspoon of each.

 - Bake for 30 minutes.
-I know that sounds like a long time, but I got some extra snuggles, did the dishes, made coffee and made my eggs while it baked.
+I know that sounds like a long time, but it’s a very moist batter.

 If you still need to make your mashed sweet potatoes, here’s how to make them!